Campaigns of Nader Shah: Conquest of Daghestan

-The conflict between the Iranian Empire & the Dagestan people was intermittently fought through the mid-1730s during Nader's first campaign in the Caucasus until the very last years of his reign and assassination in 1747.
-The incredibly difficult terrain of the northern Caucasus region made the task of subduing the Dagestan people an extremely challenging one.
-Despite this Nader Shah gained numerous strongholds and fortresses from the Dagestan people and pushed them to the very verge of defeat.
-The Dagestan people however held on in the northernmost reaches of Daghestan and continued to defy Iranian domination.
-The conflict was fought over many years and only included a few years of actual hard fighting, usually when Nader himself was present, but otherwise consisted of skirmishes and raids throughout.
-The majority of the Iranian casualties were from the extremity of the weather as well as the outbreak of disease, all of which combined with the indomitable will of the Dagestan people to wage an insurgency and retreat to their distant strongholds when threatened with a pitched battle made the entire war a quagmire for Nader's forces.
-Ultimately the Dagestan people who had held on in the northern fortresses marched south upon hearing of Nader's assassination and reclaimed most of their lost territories as the Iranian empire crumbled.
+The conflict between the Iranian Empire and the Dagestani people was intermittently fought throughout the mid-1730s, during Nader's first campaign in the Caucasus, until the very last years of his reign and assassination in 1747.
+The incredibly difficult terrain of the Northern Caucasus region made the task of subduing the various Dagestani tribes extremely challenging.
+Despite this, Nader Shah gained numerous strongholds and fortresses in Dagestan and pushed his adversaries to the very verge of defeat.
+However, the Dagestani rebels held on in the northernmost reaches of Daghestan and continued to defy Iranian domination.
+The conflict was to be fought over many years and only included a few years of actually intensive fighting, usually when Nader himself was present, but otherwise consisted of skirmishes and raids.
+The majority of the Iranian casualties were due to the extreme weather, as well as to the outbreak of diseases, all of which combined with the indomitable will of the Dagestani people to wage an insurgency and retreat to their distant strongholds when threatened with a pitched battle.
+All these elements combined made the entire war a quagmire for Nader's forces.
+Ultimately, the Dagestani insurgents who had held on in the northern fortresses marched south upon hearing of Nader's assassination and reclaimed most of their lost territories as the Iranian empire crumbled.

 Invasion of the Persian Gulf

-The Afsharid Conquest of the Persian Gulf was an imperial venture by the Iranian Empire, ruled by Nader Shah, to establish Iran as the hegemon of the Persian gulf and its surroundings.
-The numerous campaigns that were undertaken were initially very successful and achieved a great many objectives however the rebellion of Nader's appointed Darya Salar (Admiral), Mohammad Taqi Khan, wreaked havoc amongst the plethora of polities across the Persian gulf that had been brought under Iranian control and even after the defeat and capture of Mohammad Taqi Khan the Iranian empire was going through a tumultuous period of unrelenting civil strife and internal war due to Nader's increasingly brutal rule which made the empire collapse in the immediate aftermath of his assassination, leading to many of the conquests in the region to be lost.
+The Afsharid Conquest of the Persian Gulf was an imperial venture by the Iranian Empire, ruled by Nader Shah, to establish Iran as the hegemon of the Persian Gulf and its surroundings.
+The numerous campaigns which were undertaken were initially very successful and achieved a great many objectives.
+However, the rebellion of Nader's appointee, daryabegi (Admiral) Mohammad Taqi Khan, wreaked havoc amongst the plethora of polities across the Persian Gulf that had been brought under Iranian control and even after the defeat and capture of Mohammad Taqi Khan the Iranian empire was going through a tumultuous period of unrelenting civil strife and internal war due to Nader's increasingly brutal rule, which made the empire collapse in the immediate aftermath of his assassination, leading to many of the conquests in the region to be lost.